Kemerton

 Kemerton is a village and civil parish in Worcestershire in England.
 It lies at the extreme south of the county in the local government district of Wychavon.
 Until boundary changes in 1931, it formed part of neighbouring Gloucestershire, and it remains in the Diocese of Gloucester.
 The northern half of the parish lies within the Cotswolds Area of Outstanding Natural Beauty.

 The parish is approximately 5.8 km (3.6 miles) long by 1.2 km (0.7 miles) wide, and encompasses approximately 6.738 km2.
 It descends from the summit of Bredon Hill in the north, (elevation 300 m / 981 ft) to the Carrant Brook in the south (elevation 20 m / 65 ft).
 The north and south parish boundaries are recorded in a Saxon charter of the 8th century.

+The name Kemerton derives from the Old English Cyneburgingtūn meaning 'settlement connected with Cyneburg'.

+Historic features

 Notable historic features include Kemerton Camp, an Iron Age hill fort surmounting Bredon Hill, thought to have been vacated suddenly after a considerable battle.
 On the fort's south rampart is a two-storey stone tower known as Parsons Folly (or the Tower), built in the mid-18th century by John Parsons V, MP (1732–1805), the squire of Kemerton, who reputedly wished to raise the summit of Bredon Hill to 1000 ft (305 m).
 Significant buildings include the Church of St Nicholas and Kemerton Court, both of which are listed Grade II*.